10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 ## Image Block

 The last block we’ll implement is the image block.
-It is a bit more complex but it first captures the image caption by looping through the DOM node children until it finds a “figcaption” Then it uses the “height”, “width” and “src” props that are automatically passed by the ImageBlock component to render the image using the native “Image” component.
+It is a bit more complex but it first captures the image caption by looping through the DOM node children until it finds a "figcaption" Then it uses the "height", "width" and "src" props that are automatically passed by the ImageBlock component to render the image using the native "Image" component.

 ```js
 import { /* ... */, Image, Text} from "react-native";